Esri/arcgis-runtime-samples-android/java/feature-layer-extrusion/README.md

 # Feature Layer Extrusion
-Demonstrates how to apply extrusion to a renderer on a feature layer.
+Apply extrusion to a renderer on a feature layer.

 ![Feature Layer Extrusion App](feature-layer-extrusion.png)